Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/v/v.md

 4. Module design
 5. Coding

-Except for **Coding**, the other four phases are linked to a distinct testing activity each.
-Going up from the bottom **(Module design)**, those testing activities are, respectively:
+Except for Coding, the other four phases are linked to a distinct testing activity each.
+Going up from the bottom (Module design), those testing activities are, respectively:

 - Unit testing
 - Integration Testing